ERS-HCL/microservice-orchestration/README.md

 	3. BP devices is a connected and  pushes BP data
 	4. The care taker submits the information
 	5. If the BP value is normal, he can walk out.
-	6. If the value is abnormal, it is directed to Doctor.
+	6. If the value is abnormal, an appointment is booked.
-	7. Doctor check his previous record and suggest medication
-	8. Doctor’s prescription is sent to both care taker and Patient.
+	7. And a payment claim is initiated with insurance.

  Workflow process